fan2/Linux-Notes/zsh/zsh-plugins.md

 ### utilities

-#### copydir
+#### copypath

-[copydir](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/copydir): Copies the path of your current folder to the system clipboard.
+[copypath](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/copypath): Copies the path of given directory or file to the system clipboard.

-use the command `copydir` to copy the $PWD.
+- `copypath`: copies the absolute path of the current directory.
+- `copypath <file_or_directory>`: copies the absolute path of the given file.

 相关插件：[copyfile](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/copyfile): Puts the contents of a file in your system clipboard so you can paste it anywhere.